1. Introduction

 We see that the object \(\texttt{fit.en.cv}\) contains exactly the \(\texttt{fit.en}\) object in the sublist \(\texttt{full.fit}\).
 The other output includes

-• \(\texttt{cv.linPred}\) the cross-validated linear predicto scores (the default)
+• \(\texttt{cv.linPred}\): the cross-validated linear predictor scores (the default metric for cross-validation)

-• \(\texttt{cv.err.obj}\) the cross-validation error Gehan loss evaluated on each fold
+• \(\texttt{cv.err.obj}\): the cross-validation error Gehan loss evaluated on each fold

-• \(\texttt{lambda.min}\) the tuning parameter which minimized the cross-validated linear predictor scores
+• \(\texttt{lambda.min}\): the tuning parameter which minimized the cross-validated linear predictor scores

-• \(\texttt{cv.index}\) which gives the indices of subjects belonging to each fold.
+• \(\texttt{cv.index}\): the indices of subjects belonging to each fold.

 We can plot the cross-validation error curves using the \(\texttt{penAFT.plot}\) function.